Treatments and drugsBy Mayo Clinic Staff

 To determine your male breast cancer treatment options, your doctor considers your cancer's stage, your overall health and your preferences.
 Male breast cancer treatment often involves surgery and may also include other treatments.

-In male breast cancer, radiation therapy may be used to eliminate any remaining cancer cells in the breast, chest muscles or armpit after surgery.
+Radiation therapy uses high-energy beams to kill cancer cells.
+In male breast cancer, radiation therapy may be used after surgery to eliminate any remaining cancer cells in the breast, chest muscles or armpit.

 - Male breast cancer treatment (PDQ).
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/treatment/malebreast/patient.
 Accessed Nov.
 19, 2014.

 - Distress management.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed Sept.
 17, 2014.